devichs/Java-Frameworks-Project/README.md

     }
 }
 ```
-**•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.**
+**•  Added error messages for low inventory when adding and updating products lowers the part inventory below the minimum.**
 #### filename: Part.java
 line 4 added import of minimum and maximum validators
 ```angular2html